Head Boy & Head Girl

 This is a very prestigious position and our Head Boy and Head Girl represent the entire school from Year 7 right through to Year 11.
 They are visible and well respected characters around Ribblesdale, as well as excellent examples to others.
 Our Head Boy and Head Girl actively want to develop our school community, have fantastic public speaking skills and are able to lead school assemblies to all year groups which motivate and inspire other pupils.

 The school’s Student Leaders are integral to the function of the school.
 First and foremost, they play a massive part in ensuring that the school’s site runs smoothly during social times.
 Therefore, you can see them dotted around the school during break time and lunch time, sporting HI-VIS jackets and ensuring pupils are behaving appropriately and are safe.
 As well as performing these duties day to day, Student Leaders are involved in an array of activities including Parents’ Evenings, Open Evenings and tours of the school with potential job candidates.

 In Year 11, a select number of Student Leaders are chosen to become Heads of Committees.
 Currently, we have: Head of Peer Mentoring; Head of Eco Committee; Head of Pupil Voice; Head of Charities and Head of House Competitions.
 These pupils are responsible for leading events and activities relating to their area of expertise.

 Within the Student Leader body, certain Student Leaders are handpicked to be trained as Peer Mentors.
-These Student Leaders offer a support to any other student who may be in need of it.
+These Student Leaders offer a support to any other pupil who may be in need of it.
 They run a “Games Club” every day for our vulnerable pupils in Years 7 and 8.

 In order to qualify as a Student Leader, pupils must submit an application which is supported by a member of staff or an employer.
 They must also have good attendance and punctuality and be in possession of a good school record regarding their behaviour.